metabrainz/changed-mbid-feed/README.md

 =================

 This project creates a data-feed of changed MBID in the last hour.
 This parallels the live-data-feed that MusicBrainz already has, but presents the data in a much more user-friendly fashion.
-There are two data streams in this project:
+There will be two data streams in this project:

   1. changed-ids stream: a JSON file of all of the MBIDs that changed in the last hour.
 See the